 - Anti-fogging mechanisms to allow overall air circulation

-- Textile straps to avoid pulling hair when adjusting and wearing
+- Textile straps to avoid pulling hair when changing and wearing

-- Dry snorkel top section to stop water getting in
+- Dry snorkel top section to stop water from getting in

 - Good price

 This mask is the second version of the original, with any quirks ironed out!
-This means you’re getting an improved version, and this is also a very highly regarded product, at a good price too.
-The mask is available in large and extra large only and is 1lb in weight, which is lightweight.
-The perk with this mask is that you have 180-degree panoramic views, so you’re not going to miss anything when you’re under the water, and you can easily breathe in the most natural of ways.
-The mask is also very easy to adjust and has high comfort levels.
+This means you’re getting an improved version, which is also a highly regarded product, at a reasonable price.
+The mask is available in large and extra-large only, is 1lb in weight, and is lightweight.
+The perk with this mask is that you have 180-degree panoramic views, so you’re not going to miss anything when underwater, and you can easily breathe in the most natural of ways.
+The mask is also straightforward to adjust and has high comfort levels.

 - Available in large and extra large only

-- Easy to adjust and comfortable whilst wearing
+- Easy to adjust and comfortable while wearing

 - 180-degree viewing section with panoramas